 The squad tries to race back to shore and explain themselves, but the Cajuns disappear.
 The battle has begun.
 From here, there’s a divide between the men on how to respond.
 Half of the squad wants to seek revenge for the death of Poole, while the other half wants to get the hell out of there.
 Spencer (Carradine) finds himself as the voice of reason while Reece (Ward) is on the extremist side.
 Hardin (Boothe) finds himself somewhere in between.
 He’s no sissy, but he ain’t no dummy either.
 This is one of the great things about Boothe’s performance.
 He conveys such a mysterious presence.
 You want to trust him, but you’re also scared of him.
 In other words, he’s the film’s wild card.

-It’s around this time that the men discover Reece (Ward) has a few actual bullets and he is forced to split them among the group.
-Still, it isn’t much and most of the men end up wasting their ammo on blurs in the trees and noises the hear in the calm of the bayou.
-Of course, slowly but surely, the men each meet their maker one by one courtesy of their unseen enemy.
+It’s around this time the men discover Reece (Ward) has a few actual bullets and he is forced to split them among the group.
+Still, it isn’t much and most of the men end up wasting their ammo on blurs in the trees and noises they hear in the calm of the bayou.
+Slowly but surely, the men each meet their maker courtesy of their unseen enemy.

 At the time of the film’s release, many believed the film to be a metaphor for Vietnam.
 Though Hill refutes this claim.
 I’m not a veteran and have little to no knowledge of what it’s like to serve in the armed forces, but I could imagine how this film feels believable.
 Just the idea that you’re in the middle of nowhere, scared, unable to see anything coming at you with no foreseeable end.
 It’s a terrifying thought.
 The film intensifies this idea by never giving the audience a clear look at who’s hunting them.
 Again, all you ever see are blurs of people and random blasts of gunfire.
 It’s almost as if these men are fighting ghosts or the elements themselves.
 There’s a great sense of hopelessness.